 Total tax saved as a family = Rs 17,628 less Rs 5,132 = Rs 12,496

-If you are not able to submit rent receipts in time to your employer and your employer deducts TDS on HRA, don’t worry.
-HRA exemption can be claimed at the time of filing your income tax return.
-You can adjust your total taxable salary with HRA exemption amount, while filing your return on ClearTax.
-Do remember to keep proofs (rent receipts, rent agreement) safely.
+If you are not able to submit the rent receipts in time to your employer and your employer deducts TDS on HRA, you’re still covered.
+HRA exemptions can be claimed at the time of filing your income tax return.
+You can adjust your total taxable salary with the HRA exemption amount while filing your return on ClearTax.
+Do remember to keep your proofs (rent receipts, rent agreement) safely.
 Just in case the assessing officer asks for them later.